velexi-corporation/VLXI-Cookiecutter-Julia/README.md

           julia-actions/*,
           ```

+          ___Note___.
+"Allow specified actions and reusable workflows" settings only apply
+          to public repositories.
+Private repositories that rely on actions and workflows
+          listed in the "Allow specified actions and reusable workflows" settings will fail.

    3. Configure "Workflow permissions".

       * Select "Read repository content permissions".

-      * Allow GitHub Actions to create and approve pull requests: no
+      * Allow GitHub Actions to create and approve pull requests: yes

 ### 1.3.
 Publishing Package Documentation to GitHub Pages